kaltura/kaltura-player-js/docs/playlist.md

 ```javascript
 kalturaPlayer.loadPlaylist({playlistId: '123456'}, {countdown: {timeToShow: 600}});
 ```
-In this case the countdown will display at the 600's second for 10 seconds, then will skip th the next item.
+In this case the countdown will display at the 600's second for 10 seconds, then will skip to the next item.

 ## Switch Item

-Via [`playlist`](./api.md#playlist) api the user can get the playlist data and switch between the items.
+Via [`playlist`](./api.md#playlist) api you can get the playlist data and switch between the items.
 ```javascript
 // switch to the next item
 kalturaPlayer.playlist.playNext();